kernelkaribou/plex-radio-client/README.md

 ## Overview

-The Plex Radio Player has been refactored into a modular system with two main components:
+The Plex Radio Player Client is used for serving as a client for [Plex Radio](https://github.com/cbattlegear/plex-radio).
+It is comprised of two components.

 1. **Radio Core** (`radio_client.py`) - Handles audio playback, API communication, and button interactions
 2. **Display Manager** (`display_manager.py`) - Provides a configurable display system that works with different screen types